Please call the office of Continuing Education at 910.938.6294 for available dates. Call today, classes fill up quickly.

 Currently scheduled classes may be viewed on the calendar below.

-The Motorcycle Safety Foundation Basic eCourse is a highly interactive online program that provides riders of all skill levels with the basics of motorcycling.
-With integrated graphics, photos and video to help better illustrate the lessons, the $19.99 program allows you to control the pace of your learning.
-(A discounted coupon which allows you to take the eCourse is available through the Continuing Education office for $5.00)
+The MSF Basic eCourse is a highly interactive online program that provides riders of all skill levels with the basics of motorcycling.
+With integrated graphics, photos, and video to help better illustrate lessons, this program allows you to control the pace of your learning.
+The eCourse is a required component of the Basic Rider Course, and must be completed within the 30 days prior to your class date.
+You must provide proof of completion to the instructor on the first day of class in order to participate.